 The group currently works on three different spatial scales, but with common underlying methodological frameworks:

 We usually work in new or emerging research areas and balance methodological work with biological discoveries.
-Past frontier research projects include the participation in the Human Genome Project (Lander et al., Nature 2001), foundational work on the study protein interaction networks (von Mering et al., Nature 2002) and comparative metagenomics (Tringe et al., Science 2005), and exploration of drug-target interactions using global human “readouts” such as side effects (Campillos et al., Science 2008).
+Past frontier research projects include participation in the Human Genome Project (Lander et al., Nature 2001), foundational work on the study of protein interaction networks (von Mering et al., Nature 2002), and comparative metagenomics (Tringe et al., Science 2005), as well as exploration of drug–target interactions using global human ‘read-outs’ such as side-effects (Campillos et al., Science 2008).

-We currently have a number of ocean microbiome projects in the context of the TARA Oceans expedition (Bork et al., Science 2015 and references therein), however we mainly focus on the human gut microbiome.
-We employ metagenomics to uncover the principles of microbial communities in healthy and diseased humans.
-We identified three main “enterotypes” – or gut microbial community compositions – in developed countries (Arumugam et al., Nature 2011), and showed that each human appears to carry individual strains (Schloissnig et al., Nature 2013).
-Towards practical applications, we (i) identified microbial markers for a number of diseases such as obesity (Le Chatelier et al., Nature 2013) and colon cancer (Zeller et al., Mol.Sys.Biol.
-2014), useful for diagnostics, (ii) could demonstrate the impact of drugs on the gut microbiome (e.g. Forslund et al., Nature 2015) with impact for treatment and (iii) try to reveal mechanistic aspects of fecal microbiota transplantation (Li et al., Science 2016).
+Currently, we investigate microbiomes across the globe: in oceans as part of the Tara Oceans Consortium, which uses the schooner Tara for expeditions (e.g. Bork et al., Science 2015, and references therein); in soils by global sampling (Bahram et al., Nature 2018) or specifically in the context of a coastline expedition; and in humans (mostly gut), with multiple projects studying cohorts from all over the world.
+We employ metagenomics to uncover the principles of microbial communities in healthy and diseased individuals.
+We identified three main ‘enterotypes’, or gut microbial community compositions (Arumugam et al., Nature 2011), and showed that each human appears to carry individual strains (Schloissnig et al., Nature 2013).
+Towards practical applications, we have: (i) identified microbial markers for a number of diseases, such as obesity (Le Chatelier et al., Nature 2013) and colon cancer (Zeller et al., Mol Sys Biol 2014; Wirbel et al., Nature Med 2019), applicable to diagnostics and (ii) demonstrated the impact of drugs on the gut microbiome (e.g. Forslund et al., Nature 2015; Maier et al., Nature 2018), with impact for individualised treatment.

 Future projects and goals